All Episodes

 It's a remarkable abuse.

-One of the things that Greg that you've been doing that very few other people are doing is you're identifying specific crimes by specific people that need to be looked at.
+One of the things that, Greg, that you've been doing that very few other people are doing is you're identifying specific crimes by specific people that need to be looked at.

-Now, unlike the IG, we know that John Durham's probe he has the ability to convene a grand jury and indict some of these figures.
+Now, unlike the IG, we know that John Durham's probe has the ability to convene a grand jury and indict some of these figures.

-Uh Comey, McCabe, Strzok, and uh Rod Rosenstein.
+I would name five people: Comey, McCabe, Strzok, and Rod Rosenstein.

 Why do they continue to pursue this in the face of no credible evidence?